444leod/R-Type/README.md

 For the project's roadmap, please refer to the [Jira board](https://444leod.atlassian.net/jira/software/projects/RTYPE/boards/30)
 For the project's technical documentation, please refer to the Doxygen (`make docs`)

+## 🚀 Quick start:

+### 📦 Install the game:

+Go to the [releases](https://github.com/444leod/R-Type/releases) page and download the latest release conresponding to your platform.

+### 🛠️ Build the project:

+Refer to this page of the Wiki: [Build the project](https://rtype-docs.a1ex.fr/docs/Developer%20Guide/Buid%20and%20Run)

+## Supported platforms:
+- Windows
+- Linux

 ---

 Authors: Elliot, Léo, Nicolas, Alexandre, Thibault